How to create a Windows 10 installation disk

 You'll know it's complete when the progress bar is fully green, and the status line says "READY" again.

 How to boot with your installation disk

 To use your Windows 10 installation disk, follow these steps.

-- Verify that your computer's BIOS is configured to boot from a removable disk.
+- Verify the computer's BIOS is configured to boot from a removable disk.
 To access your BIOS, you need to reboot the computer and press a specific key before boot sequence begins.
-For detailed instructions, see how to enter your BIOS setup.
+For detailed instructions, see: How to enter the BIOS or CMOS setup.

-- Then, if necessary, change your boot sequence so that your DVD/USB drive is listed before your HDD or SSD in your boot order.
+- Then, if necessary, change your boot sequence so the DVD/USB drive is listed before your HDD or SSD in your boot order.
 (If you don't see your USB drive in the list, insert your installation USB flash drive before powering on the computer and try again.)

 - If your BIOS is properly configured, power down the computer.

 - Power on the computer.

 Instead of loading the operating system from your HDD/SSD, your computer boots from your removable disk, and the Windows installation begins.